 I like to serve these Gluten Free Pumpkin Pancakes with pure maple syrup.
 The kind that comes straight from the tree.
 A little goes a long way, and the pure stuff is free from nasties like high fructose corn syrup.

-Now that it is October, I have to share with you one of my favorite pancake recipes – Gluten-Free Pumpkin Quinoa Pancakes.
-They are a great way to start any fall day, and delicious enough for a special occasion.
+These Healthy Pumpkin Pancakes are a great way to start any fall day, and delicious enough for a special occasion.

-I always feel a little sneaky when I add quinoa into the kids pancakes.
+I always feel a little sneaky when I add quinoa to the kids’ pancakes, but that doesn’t stop me.
 It is one of the best ways to get a little quinoa nutrition into little ones who otherwise refuse.

 What are your favorite fall foods?